-A23.
-The communication requirements relating to auditor independence that apply in the case of listed entities under paragraph 17 and other entities under paragraph Aus 17.1, may also be relevant in the case of some other entities," particularly those that may be of significant public interest because, as a result of their business, their size or their corporate status, they have a wide range of stakeholders.
-Examples of such entities, where the communication of auditor independence may be appropriate or required, include public sector entities, credit institutions, insurance companies, and superannuation funds.
+- Aus A31.1 Relevant ethical requirements or law or regulation may also specify particular communications to those charged with governance in circumstances where breaches of independence requirements have been identified.^{} - A32.
+The communication requirements relating to auditor independence that apply in the case of listed entities may also be appropriate in the case of some other entities, including those that may be of significant public interest, for example because they have a large number and wide range of stakeholders and considering the nature and size of the business.
+Examples of such entities may include financial institutions (such as banks, insurance companies, and superannuation funds), and other entities such as charities.
 On the other hand, there may be situations where communications regarding independence may not be relevant, for example, where all of those charged with governance have been informed of relevant facts through their management activities.
 This is particularly likely where the entity is owner-managed, and the auditor's firm and network firms have little involvement with the entity beyond a financial report audit.